ricksaha2000/SmartPark/README.md

 5.manage.py runserver

-6. You are goof to go and use the application!
+6. You are good to go and use the application!